faceplate-kleo/gimme/README.md

 ## Prerequisites

 - Either `bash` or `zsh`.
-Other shells may be compatable, but they are as yet untested.
+Other shells may be compatible, but they are as yet untested.
 - Root access to your system
 - [Go >=v1.22.2](https://go.dev/doc/install)